pierre-haessig/ev-calc/README.md

 After reading the sources documented below, I believe this factor is in fact about 1.2.

-In the end, for the Diesel and Gasoline presets of the calculator, I've used data from the JEC Well-to-Wheels Analyses of 2014.
+In the end, for the Diesel and Gasoline presets of the calculator, I’ve used data from the JEC Well-to-Wheels Analyses of 2014.
 Gasoline is the default.

 #### JEC Well-to-Wheels Analyses

-[JEC](https://ec.europa.eu/jrc/en/jec) (JRC-Eucar-Concawe) is a collaboration between the European Commission's Joint Research Centre, EUCAR (car industry) and CONCAWE (oil industry).
+[JEC](https://ec.europa.eu/jrc/en/jec) (JRC-Eucar-Concawe) is a collaboration between the European Commission’s Joint Research Centre, EUCAR (car industry) and CONCAWE (oil industry).

 > The well-to-wheels analyses by JEC pursue the objectives of estimating: